Skip to main content

 └── frontStore

-import Area from '@components-origin/common/Area';
+import Area from "@components-origin/common/Area";

-export default NewArea(props) {
+export default function NewArea(props) {

 return (